Today I want to talk about the phrase “practise makes perfect”.

 perfect: having all the required or desirable elements, qualities, or characteristics; as good as it is possible to be.

-progress: development towards an improved or more advanced condition
+progress: development towards an improved or more advanced condition.

 If you ask me, based on the definition above, being perfect sounds almost impossible.

-Instead, we should aim to have progress.
+Instead, we should aim for progress.

 Just a little each day will go a long way.
 Don’t wait to be perfect to speak up at work.
 Let speaking up at work become part of your practise so that you progress and get better.